Section 1: Know Your History

 Minotaurs are considered a barbaric society, but not bestial as in most other worlds.
 They are excellent sailors.
 The culture is brutal and often deadly, but they are also known to take pride in their honor and will uphold promises to death.
 They are historical enemies of the Steppe peoples that border their realm.
-Most of the conflict was limited to raids and small unit skirmishes.
-These conflicts have all but disappeared since the War (see Steppe people's entry for more information).
+Historically, the majority of this conflict was limited to raids and small unit skirmishes.
+These have largely disappeared since the War (see Steppe people's entry for more information).
 The minotaurs of Shakandara are considered a +3 EL race and use the following adjustments: +4 Strength, Con +2, Int -4, Cha - 2; +3 Natural Armor; gore attack for 1d6 (2d6 charging); 10' reach; Scent (Ex); Natural Cunning (Ex); Keen Senses (Ex) - +2 racial bonus on Listen, Search, and Spot checks.

-The Steppe people live the life of nomads across the northern prairies and grasslands.
+The Steppe people live the life of nomads across the northern prairies and grasslands, and are consummate horsemen.
 They follow the herds of elk and caribou during the summer, and retreat to the areas around the border-towns of the north during the winter, trading furs and horses with the frontier merchants.
-The Steppe tribes fought hard during the War, lead by their Khan, Tingtoagis.
+The Steppe tribes fought valiantly during the War, lead by their Khan, Tingtoagis.
 His quests during the War brought him into direct contact with a Minotaur, Scar, and their friendship has become a model for most of their respective peoples to emulate.
-A few small bands still resist the change, but they are a isolated fragment of this society at best.
+A few of the smaller, remote bands still resist the change, but they represent a isolated fragment of the nation, at best.

 After the Race Wars at the beginning of time, all the races of elves banded together in one forest kingdom on the border of the Darklands, the place where most of the evil races were driven to during the final months of the battles.
 The various races of elves still exist, though the differences that once set them apart from one another in physical appearance have receded quite a bit.
 The exception to this are the drow and aquatic elves; they maintain their unique and identifiable appearance.
-All of the elven races have retained their various special abilities, advantages, and disadvantages.
-The elven kingdom has large deposits of mithral in the northern section of the country.
+All of the elven subraces continue to retain their various special abilities, advantages, and disadvantages.
+The elven kingdom is rumored to have large deposits of mithral in the northern section of the country.
 These were used to create the legendary Elven Chainmail.
 They have been untapped for several centuries and may even be panned out.
-During the War, the dark elves tried to take the elven lands by emerging through a passage to Underdark near an abandon keep in this nothern territory, but they were pushed back.
+During the War, the drow tried to take the elven lands by emerging through a passage to Underdeep near an abandon keep in this nothern territory, but they were pushed back.
 While the elves are still quite secretive by most races' standards, they have opened their borders considerably since the War, and there are few peoples that would find themselves denied access to these verdant lands.
 Queen Lessa Goldbrook rules over the Elven Nation, and her General Gil Shalos matains order within the realm.
 Lady Protector of the Forests Shakira Kree oversees the border patrol that keeps a watchful eye on the Dark Lands.

 The gnomes of Shakandara almost exclusively inhabit a stretch of hilly and mountainous land bordering the ocean just south of the Minotaur Realm.
 The rock gnomes have constructed several cities in the hill regions and even along the ocean for trade.
 The deep gnomes work mining operations in the mountains and bring the valuables that they uncover to the surface cities.
 The Knife Edge Mountains are rich in silver and gems of many kinds.
 There are no tinker gnomes in Shakandara.
-There have been reports of forest gnomes, but they have never been confirmed.
+There have been reports of forest gnomes, but most dismiss these rumors as children's fantasies.

-The only race of halflings found in Shakandara (use strongheart halfling stats from FRCS).
+There is only a single race of halflings found in Shakandara (use strongheart halfling stats from FRCS).
 They inhabited burrows among the hilly fields of their land.
-They traded frequently with their close neighbors, the dwarves of Southgate.
-The path from the halfling villages were well-traveled and fairly safe.
-The halflings never over-charged the dwarves for food and other goods.
-Likewise, the dwarves provided them with excellent weapons in trade, often masterwork quality.
+They engage in frequent trade with their geographic neighbors, the dwarves of Southgate.
+The pathes between the halfling settlements and the dwarven cities are well-traveled and fairly safe.
+The halflings have never over-charged the dwarves for food and other goods, and in return, the dwarves have consistently provided them with excellent weapons in trade, often masterwork quality.
 In fact, this relationship makes the the halfling realm one of the best places to purchase Southgate crafted items.
 Despite the shady reputation that hangs over the race due to the actions of a small portion of the populace, this is one of the safest civilized areas to be in.
 The halflings are friendly to all but the most obnoxious or threatening outsiders.

-Humans are the most populous race on Shakandara and can be found across the realm in every settlement, town, and city.
-The majority of the main continent's landmass is divided into many human kingdoms of varying sizes and political structures.
-Look hard enough, and you can find just about every possibility among them.
+Humans are the most populous race on Shakandara and can be found across the realm, in every settlement, town, and city.
+The majority of the Homeland's landmass is divided into many human kingdoms of varying sizes and political structures.
+Look hard enough, and you can find nearly every possibility among them.

-Many varieties of outsiders and other oddities can be found across Shakandara, including Tieflings, Aasimars, Genasi, and Half-dragons, as well as Incandents and Voidlings (see Andy Collins' website for more info on these two races).
+Many varieties of outsiders and other oddities can be found scattered across Shakandara, including Tieflings, Aasimars, Genasi, and Half-dragons, as well as Incandents and Voidlings (see Andy Collins' website archives for more info on these two races).
 While none of these races have any known settlements, higher or lower numbers can be found of each individual race in different areas.
 Even rarer races can be found inhabiting far-flung regions of the world, unknown to the average person.